Klipper3d/klipper/docs/Config_Reference.md

 [display]
 lcd_type:
 #   The type of LCD chip in use.
 This may be "hd44780" (which is used
-#   in "RepRapDiscount 2004 Smart Controller" type displays), "st7920"
+#   in "RepRapDiscount 2004 Smart Controller" type displays),"hd44780_spi"
+#   (which is used in mightyboard based printers), "st7920"
 #   (which is used in "RepRapDiscount 12864 Full Graphic Smart
 #   Controller" type displays), "emulated_st7920" (which emulate a ST7920
 #   display but won't work properly with the "st7920" display driver),